 – Future employers will take entrepreneurship courses.
 Students will receive 5 lei per class hour in which they participate.

 – The students will draw up business plans, and at the end of the courses the best business plans will be selected to receive, possibly, financing.
 The selection will be made by a jury of entrepreneurs and various specialists.

 – Students whose business plans have been selected will go into the phase of simulated enterprises and mentoring, for the development of entrepreneurial skills.

-– These students will follow internships in existing companies on the market in the field in which they also want to do business.
-Following the internships and activities at the simulated enterprise, students will receive a grant of 750 lei each.
+– These students will do internships in existing companies on the market in the field in which they also want to do business.
+Following the internships and the activities from the simulated enterprise, the students will receive a subsidy of 750 lei each.

-– Establishment of new companies and receipt of the first installment of the grant (75%).
-Certain sectors of activity, such as agriculture, for example, are excluded from the program.
-Instead, if we take the name of the scheme, the focus will be on technology and innovation businesses.
-More precisely, the financed areas will be those from the list of CANE codes related to the industrial policy directions mentioned in the National Strategy for Competitiveness 2014-2021.
-These include: Creative Industries, Information Technology and Telecommunications, Tourism and Ecotourism, Textiles and Leather, Wood and Furniture, Automotive and Pharmaceuticals, Health and Pharmaceuticals, Energy and Environmental Management, Bioeconomics, Biopharmaceuticals and Biotechnologies, Construction and more.
+– Establishment of new companies and receipt of the first tranche of the non-reimbursable aid (75%).
+Certain sectors of activity, such as agriculture, are excluded from the program.
+Instead, if we take the name of the scheme, it will focus on technology and innovation business.
+Specifically, the areas financed will be those in the list of CANE codes related to the industrial policy directions mentioned in the National Strategy for Competitiveness 2014-2020.
+These include: Creative Industries, Information and Telecommunications Technology, Tourism and Ecotourism, Textiles and Leather, Wood and Furniture, Automotive and Components, Health and Pharmaceuticals, Energy and Environmental Management, Bioeconomics, Biopharmaceuticals and Biotechnology, Construction and more.

 – Implementing the business plan and hiring staff.
-Receipt of the second tranche (25%) of the de minimis aid will be conditional on the employment of the staff undertaken in the business plan.
+Receipt of the second tranche (25%) of the de minimis aid will be conditional on the hiring of staff in the business plan.

 – Ensuring the sustainability of new companies for at least 6 months.